dshynkev/collision-detector/README.md

 # Collision detector

-This is a simple collision detection demo written in Python/Pyglet for my Computer Science Grade 10 class.
+This is a simple collision detection demo written in Python/Pyglet.

 ## Keyboard controls